bitburner-official/bitburner-src/doc/source/netscript/basicfunctions/spawn.rst

 spawn() Netscript Function
 ==========================

-.. js:function:: spawn(script, numThreads[, args...])
+.. js:function:: spawn(script[, numThreads = 1[, args...]])

     :RAM cost: 2 GB
     :param string script: Filename of script to execute
     :param number numThreads: Number of threads to spawn new script with.
-Will be rounded to nearest integer.
+Has to be an integer.
     :param args...:
         Additional arguments to pass into the new script that is being run.